SVoynova/Mini-Sumo-Robot/README.md

 - attacking the opponent if detected by the ultrasonic distance sensor
 - scanning the ring while trying to detect the opponent

+# Setup
+How to start a battle:
+- Switch on the robot
+- Press the button and wait the robot to callibrate the its sensors
+- Press the button once again and wait for the count down to go off

 # Contest

 https://user-images.githubusercontent.com/60289976/115122732-22211f80-9fc2-11eb-80a9-90d2e445cabc.mp4

+# Lincense

+This project is licensed under the terms of the MIT license.